 adb devices

-This is one of the most used ADB commands as it is used to see the list of the Android devices connected to your computer.
-We generally use this command to check if our device is properly connected to the computer or not.adb devices command in windows powershell
+This is one of the most used ADB commands to check the list of Android devices connected to your computer. adb devices command in windows powershell

 adb devices -l